F4718/COMP442-FinalProject/README.md

 new path

 ### train_model():
 Trains a given model on the specified training files for the MLM task.
+Saves the model after each epoch if the file path is provided.

 ## USAGE:

 - Initialize the first model and tokenizer
-- The first model is not passed to prepare_model_for_new_pahase() because this is the first model to be trained.
+- The first model is not passed to prepare_model_for_new_phase() because this is the first model to be trained.
 - Train the first model with specified training files (for phase 1)
 - Initialize the second model and its tokenizer.